open-quantum-safe/liboqs/SECURITY.md

 Mitigations for security issues outside the stated threat model may still be applied depending on the nature of the issue and the mitigation.

 (Based in part on https://openssl-library.org/policies/general/security-policy/index.html)

+## Security Response Process

+Security reports for liboqs will be handled in accordance with the [OQS security response process](https://github.com/open-quantum-safe/tsc/blob/main/security/response-process.md).